|Follow PSU Men's Soccer:||Follow @PennStateMSOC|

 Men's Soccer Captures the Big Ten Title against Northwestern 10/27/13

 In 2013, Warming's charges relied on stout defense, timely scoring and guile to capture its fifth Big Ten regular-season title in outright fashion.
-Ultimately, the Nittany Lions would have to win two games to reach the NCAA Sweet 16 including a 1-0 upset of No. 10 UC Santa Barbara at Harder Stadium falling two steps short of the College Cup.
+Ultimately, the Nittany Lions won NCAA Tournament games against St. Francis Brooklyn and 10th-seeded UC Santa Barbara to reach the Sweet 16.
 The Lions finished with a 13-6-2 record and a 5-1-0 mark in Big Ten play.

 The Nittany Lions switched roles from a high-powered offense in 2010 to a shutdown defense in 2011.
 The team allowed just 14 goals, the fewest since the 1977 squad surrended 12 scores.
 Rookie goalkeeper Andrew Wolverton set school records for the most shutouts in a season (12) and led the Big Ten in GAA (0.60) and save percentage (.821).

 Penn State boasted one of the nation's most prolific offenses in 2010, totaling 144 points (45 goals, 54 assists) in 23 games.
 Junior forward Corey Hertzog posted the most productive season by a Nittany Lion in 55 years, recording an NCAA-leading 20 goals and 46 points.
-Senior midfielder Matheus Braga led the nation and shattered the Big Ten single season record in assists, registering 17.
-Both players earned NSCAA Second Team All-American honors.
+Senior midfielder Matheus Braga led the nation and shattered the Big Ten single-season record in assists, registering 17.
+Both players earned NSCAA Second Team All-America honors.

 Also successful in the classroom, Penn State received the NSCAA Team Academic Achievement Award in 2010, earning the honor with a 3.07 team GPA.

-Warming's three-plus decades as a head coach have been signified by distinction, achievement, and success.
-The six-time finalist for national coach of the year and 2008 winner of the award, according to FieldTurf Tarkett, holds a lofty place in the NCAA record book, ranking sixth among active Division I head coaches and 15th in Division I history with 406 victories.
+Warming's three-plus decades as a head coach have been marked by distinction, achievement and success.
+The six-time finalist for National Coach of the Year and 2008 winner of the award (according to FieldTurf Tarkett) holds a lofty place in the NCAA record book, ranking second among active Division I head coaches and ninth in Division I history with 456 victories.
 Warming is also one of only two active coaches in Division I to take two different programs to the College Cup.

 Warming, whose distinguished career spans 35 years, came to Happy Valley from Creighton University, where he took over a previously dormant program and developed it into a conference and regional power and national title contender.